 What are the potential benefits of introducing this legislation?

 The real purpose of this legislation is ultimately to get businesses to look more closely at their staff remuneration by gender, ethnicity and disability and to implement strategies to close any gaps.
 By requiring this information to be made public, it is allowing existing and prospective new employees to evaluate their current or future employer.
 The implications and potential advantages of these publications are clearly significant.

 Justine Greening, Minister for Women and Equalities is quoted as saying, “Britain has the lowest gender pay gap on record, there are more women in work than ever before, more women-led businesses than ever before and there are now women on every board in the FTSE 100.
 But if we are to help women to reach their potential and eliminate the gender pay gap, we need to shine a light on our workplaces to see where there is more to do to.
 This tool will empower both men and women to challenge this issue in their profession and help people to make more informed decisions about their career.”

-Regardless of industry, attracting and retaining talented and skilled employees is becoming a challenge for employers – and in the digital era, with information readily available on employers, existing employees and future employees are perceptive and astute when it comes to considering their future career options.
+Regardless of industry, attracting top talent and retaining talented and skilled employees is becoming a challenge for employers – and in the digital era, with information readily available on employers, existing employees and future employees are perceptive and astute when it comes to considering their future career options.